IanButterworth/ImageIODevelopment.jl/README.md

 ### libjpeg

-- `UndefVarError: JSAMPLE not defined` wrap_libjpeg.jl isn't wrapping JSAMPLE from jmorecfg.h
+- Wraps, but load fails with `UndefVarError: JSAMPLE not defined` wrap_libjpeg.jl isn't wrapping JSAMPLE from jmorecfg.h

 ### libpng
-- `MethodError: no method matching argtype(::CLUnexposed, ::Int64)`
+- Wrap fails with `MethodError: no method matching argtype(::CLUnexposed, ::Int64)`